wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/Framework/React/React-EPractices-Reference.md

 ## Server Side Rendering: 服务端渲染

-- [2017-Introducing Rapscallion【Project】](http://formidable.com/blog/2017/introducing-rapscallion/): a new approach for server-side rendering React applications.
+- [2017-Introducing Rapscallion #Project# ](http://formidable.com/blog/2017/introducing-rapscallion/): a new approach for server-side rendering React applications.

 - [2017-Server-Side React Rendering](https://css-tricks.com/server-side-react-rendering/): In this tutorial, we'll take you through a server side rendering example step-by-step. including working around a common roadblock for React apps that talk to APIs.